 Then I went over it with one coat of white paint.
 I didn’t really try to cover all the black.

 Since I was doing black vinyl letters for the eat pray love sign, I wanted some of the black to show through.

 Want to see some of these projects in “live” time?
 Hop on over and follow along with me on INSTAGRAM.
 I’m always sharing in my stories as I’m doing projects, finding new furniture, fun finds….just all the day to day behind the scenes.

 Then I lightly sanded the edges so even more of the black would show through.

-Once that was dry, I used this glue to attached the glass to the frame.
+Once that was dry, I used this glue to attach the glass to the frame.
 That stuff works great but it does take a little bit longer to dry.

-So I set it to the side for a day before hanging.
+So I set it to the side for a day before hanging it.

 I added these little hooks to the tops but realized I didn’t have the chain I wanted to use, so instead just attached some fishing line.

 Oh, and I added a top coat sealer on the paint.
 I used this one that is new to me, for the first time.